dacbd/blog/content/posts/zero-to-prod-gke/index.md

 In our example, the [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) definition is what ties everything together.
 The [spec is pretty standard](https://kubernetes.io/docs/reference/kubernetes-api/service-resources/ingress-v1/) so we won't cover it.
 To walk through the annotations:
 1. `kubernetes.io/ingress.class` tells k8s which ingress we are going to use, as a counter-example you might see the value as `nginx`
-2. `kubernetes.io/ingress.global-static-ip-name` will attach our load balancer to the static IP we provisioned in terraform
+2. `kubernetes.io/ingress.global-static-ip-name` will attach our load balancer to the static IP we provisioned in Terraform
-3. `networking.gke.io/managed-certificates` will attach our managed certificate so we can have proper/easy https for our LB
+3. `networking.gke.io/managed-certificates` will attach our managed certificate so we can have proper/easy HTTPS for our LB
 4. `networking.gke.io/v1beta1.FrontendConfig` essentially defines the entry point for our LB which we [covered above](#FrontendConfig)
 ```yml
 apiVersion: networking.k8s.io/v1